What Is Tramadol?

 Tramadol works by altering the way that your body reacts to pain.
 It does so by changing the way the pain receptors throughout your body work, helping to block painful sensations and make you feel less pain.
 These aren’t the only things that Tramadol does to your body, but it is the primary method by which the drug works.
 Unfortunately, it is possible to develop a tolerance to Tramadol, meaning that you will have to take more in order to achieve the same effect.
 This can be dangerous over time and can lead to withdrawal or addiction.

-Tramadol is produced by Amneal Pharmaceuticals.
-As noted above, Tramadol is primarily used for pain relief.
+Tramadol is primarily used for pain relief.
 However, those are not the only effects that Tramadol typically has on a person.
 Other effects include:

 - Constipation, which is a relatively common symptom of opioid use